-The Group reported a profit before tax of \$7.6 million for the year ended 30 June 2021, an increase of 69% from the prior year.
-The increase in profit before tax was a combination of a result of the Investment Fund moving to a conservative position predominately to cash in volatile markets and significant sales growth from the Electrical Business.
-Net profit before tax from the Electrical Components division was \$8.8 million.
+The Group reported a profit before tax of \$11.4 million for the year ended 30 June 2022, an increase of 50% from the prior year.
+The increase in profit before tax was a combination of significant sales growth from the Electrical Business driven in part by funding from the Investment Fund and above-market performance from selected investments in managed investment funds made by the Investment Fund.
+Profit before tax from the Electrical Components division was \$12.8 million.